ibell/coolprop/Web/HumidAir.rst

 where the virial coefficients are described in ASRAE RP-1485 and their values are provided in :ref:`HA-Validation`.
 All virial terms are functions only of temperature.

-Usually the temperature is known, the water mole fraction is calculated, and :math:`\bar v` is found using iterativew methods, in HAProps, using a secant solver and the first guess that the compressibility factor is 1.0.
+Usually the temperature is known, the water mole fraction is calculated, and :math:`\bar v` is found using iterative methods, in HAProps, using a secant solver and the first guess that the compressibility factor is 1.0.

 Molar Enthalpy
 --------------